scorpionTaj/Cryptocurrency-Price-Prediction/README.md

 - **Current Prices**: Check the current prices of cryptocurrencies in both USD and MAD.
 - **Historical Data**: Visualize historical price trends for the past 30 to 365 days.
 - **Price Prediction**: Predict future prices for up to 365 days using a linear regression model.
-- **Data Export**: Export historical and predicted price data as a CSV file.
+- **Data Export**: Export historical and predicted price data as a CSV nad PDF file.

 ## Getting Started